 ♥ If a page contains square matting, then place the title in the bottom outside corner.

-♥ For a page with circles and ovals, curve the title around a portion of the largest circle or oval on the page.
+♥ For pages with circles and ovals, curve the title around a portion of the largest circle or oval on the page.

 ♥ When using sticker words or phrases as a title, create a sticker title frame around the center photo.

-Press Play On The Video Below To See How We Create Scrapbook Page Titles From GLUE...
+Press Play On The Video Below To See How We Create Titles From GLUE...

 Tip #3.
 Consider positioning (the crazier the better!)

 Tip #4.
-Decide on type of material to be used
+Decide on the type of material to be used

 Tip #6.
 Have Fun With Your Scrapbook Title Ideas